highvalue/software-cell-sample-csharp/README.md

 # Code Classifications

-## Core
-* may include Contracts (optional)
-* implements usecases (business logic, business validation, business usecases)
+* A: business code
-* defines domain-objects
-* uses providers to access external resources (with the outside world)

-## Gate
-* incomming requests (e.g. controllers)
-* membrane for the core: validates contract schema, maps to core domain-object
-* includes: Contract, core.domain-object

-## Provider
-* handles external communication on behalf of the core
+* B: technology code
+* C: mixed code (business + technology)
+* C: neutral code

+**business code**
+* pure business logic and rules

+**technology code**
+* pure technology code, like open source libraries (MongoDB, RabbitMQ, ...)
+* do not carry specific knowledge from the business domain
+* common code that focuses on technical aspects and has abstractions that are useful for many scenarios
-* membrane for the core: validates contract schema, maps from/to domain-object
+* like a **retail** product (suitable for the masses)
-* provides interfaces for the core to consume (america first approach, provider second)
-* includes Contract, includes domain-object

-## Tech
-* cross cutting concerns, common technical implementations specific to the technology landscape of the project (may have strong project specific conventions)
-* middlewares, technical libraries fine-tuned for this technical landscape
+**mixed code**
+* business code and technology code mixed
-* mainly focused on technical aspects (like DB, MessageQueues, etc) but may also carry specific elements from the business domain (http middleware conventions)
+* is focused on technical aspects (like DB, MessageQueues, Middlewares, etc) but carries specific knowledge from the business domain (http middleware conventions, validation rules, etc)

-## Utils
+* this code could be compared to a **tailored** solution (cannot be easily shared with other projects, because it is so specific to the usecase)

+**neutral code**
-* completly neutral, no cross-dependencies to internal projects, blood type 0, could be useful for everybody in the world
+* completly neutral, no cross-dependencies to other projects
+* can be easily included and is ready to be used without much configuration